AliExpress: Abroad

+Global 5-Day Delivery is Cainiao’s logistics program that targets international delivery in roughly five days for eligible lanes, leveraging dedicated hubs, secured air capacity, and accelerated last-mile processes.

+Government responses

-In November 2020, India's Ministry of Electronics and Information Technology banned the AliExpress mobile phone app and 42 other apps from China.
+In November 2020, India's Ministry of Electronics and Information Technology banned the AliExpress mobile phone app along with 42 other Chinese apps.

 In 2022, the Office of the United States Trade Representative added AliExpress to its list of Notorious Markets for Counterfeiting and Piracy.